“We have received reports that Vice-Captain Skyfrost has begun to trail Ragna Griffin,” said Graswald.

 Graswald nodded.
 “Perhaps Ragna Griffin had activated her Flyga, and it granted her invisibility.
 Like mother like daughter, they say.
 Though that wouldn’t explain how her father had disappeared.”

-“Do not take this lightly”, said the Allfather.
-“Soon, the thousand-year war will end its chrysalis.
+“Do not take this lightly,” said the Allfather.
+“Soon, the thousand-year war will erupt from its chrysalis.
 Veil or Vaix.
 Only one will remain, and the other drown in the blood of conflict.
 No matter how Ragna Griffin’s journey will end, she will become the butterfly that unleashes the storm of war.
 Whether that girl realizes it or not, she will spark the events leading towards the beginning of the end.”

 Aura gulped.
 Had she not used her Flyga, one would see her tremble and catch a glimpse of the despair that had carved her face.
 The Allfather exited the room alongside the President, leaving the two Captains and her alone.

 The three did not speak a word.
 Too heavy weighted the prophecy of the Allfather on them.
+He spoke of the future as it was a certainty.
+Either he wanted to happen, which was ridiculous, or there was nothing he could do to prevent it.
 The possibility of war had never left the minds of the people.
 Yet, there was always hope that mankind could prevail.
 A hope the words of Allfather Albain had crushed.
 It may be a year from now or a hundred.
-But the dices were cast.
+But he had cast the dices.

 “Do you want that back?”
 Graswald asked, trying to break free from the suffocating silence and showed Gerard the book he had taken from him.
 “Honestly, I’m not sure what was more surprising.
 That you can read or that you read.”

 “You tryin’ to diss me?”
-Gerard grimaced and flexed the muscles of his tree-like arms.
+Gerard grinned and flexed the muscles of his tree-like arms.

 Graswald’s eyes wandered towards the title of the book.
 “Beyond the dichotomy.
 Didn’t know you were interested in these topics.
 In that case, I can recommend this book.
 It provides a lot of insight.”